 Hours: Varies SeasonallyMost public beaches in the Myrtle Beach area are pet friendly during early morning hours or during late evenings year-round.
 From May 1 through Labor Day, dogs are allowed on the beach only before 10 am and after 5 pm.
+Dogs and bicycles are allowed on the boardwalk only between 5am to 10am from May 1 through Labor Day.
 From the day after Labor Day to April 30 each year, dogs are allowed on the beach at any time of day.
 At all times when dogs are allowed on the beach, they must be on a leash that is seven feet or shorter, and dog owners must pick up and properly dispose of the droppings.

 Coming from out of town?
 Get a discounted rate on pet friendly hotels in Myrtle Beach, or call 877-411-FIDO to speak with one of our pet travel experts!

 Average Rating:Myrtle Beach (Dogs on Beach Policy) in Myrtle Beach, SC, US has an average rating of 3.9 based on 11 member reviews.

 Reply to no pets allowed if you please